-|A: The maximum file upload size for GTU Moodle is 10 MB.
-Most files uploaded to Moodle are smaller than that, but PowerPoint files or images might exceed the threshold.
+|A: The maximum file upload size for Populi is 5 GB.
+Most files uploaded to Populi are smaller than that, but PowerPoint files or images might exceed the threshold.
 Here are some links to help you keep your file sizes manageable:

 - Reduce image sizes in Microsoft Office files (Word, PowerPoint)